IMMJ-MA Code of Ethics

 - Do I need to check a source’s “fact” against what others are saying?
-Advocates can skew things in their favour.
+Advocates can skew things in their favor.

 - Is the story fair?
-Read or listen one more time.
+Read, listen or watch one more time.
 Try to come to it as if you were a listener or reader, not the reporter, editor or producer.

 - Does it hang together?
-Our conclusions are supported by facts.
-We pause before publication to ask if we have answered all the questions that can be answered.
-If important questions can’t be resolved, we make sure our listeners and readers know what they are
+Are conclusions are supported by facts.
+Pause before publication to ask if you have answered all the questions that can be answered.
+If important questions can’t be resolved, make sure your audience knows what they are

-- Underline or highlight all the facts in your script, photo captions, text and graphics.
-Go through and fact check each one.
+- Underline or highlight all the facts in your script, photo captions, text, and graphics.
+Go through and fact checks each one.